 The ‘tomahawk chop’ lives on in Atlanta.
-Now it has a World Series spotlight.
+Now it has the World Series spotlight.

 “There’s a movement,” Payment said.
 “And we will not go back.”

-When the World Series shifts to Atlanta for Game 3 on Friday night, the country will look upon a pocket of resistance.
-While other professional sports franchises have backed away from or eradicated ties to Native imagery, Major League Baseball’s Atlanta Braves have retrenched.
-In late innings and key moments, fans scream a faux war chant and swing their arms, a ritual known as the “tomahawk chop.”
+When the World Series shifts to Atlanta for Game 3 on Friday night, television viewers will see a pocket of resistance.
+While other professional sports franchises have backed away from or removed ties to Native American imagery, the Atlanta Braves have retrenched.
+In late innings and key moments, fans yell a faux war chant and swing their arms in a ritual known as the “tomahawk chop.”
 At Truist Park, which opened in 2017, a giant neon tomahawk beyond the center field fence slashes along with the crowd.
 Fans can dine at the Coors Light Chop House overlooking right field.

-After years of colleges and high schools retiring Native mascots, sometimes under state law, the past 18 months have seen a change at sports’ highest level.
-Under pressure from corporate sponsors in the wake of George Floyd’s death and the national reckoning it sparked, the Washington Football Team ditched its former name, which dictionaries define as a slur.
-The Cleveland Indians, which had already banished a caricature logo, dropped their name and will play starting next year as the Guardians.
+After years of colleges and high schools retiring Native American mascots, sometimes as required under state law, the past 18 months have seen a change at the highest level of sports.
+Under pressure from corporate sponsors in the wake of George Floyd’s murder and the national reckoning it sparked, the Washington Football Team ditched its former name, which is defined as a slur.
+The Cleveland Indians, who already had banished their caricature logo, will be known as the Guardians starting next year.

-With the World Series spotlight on the franchise for the first time since 1999, the Braves are viewed by advocates as a holdout amid an overdue cultural shift, clinging to a name that offends and dehumanizes an underserved minority group out of deference to fan loyalty and branding.
+With the World Series spotlight on the franchise for the first time since 1999, the Braves are viewed by advocates as a holdout amid an overdue cultural shift, clinging to a name that offends and dehumanizes a minority group out of deference to fan loyalty and branding.

-“It’s incredibly frustrating,” said Crystal Echo Hawk, the CEO of the advocacy group IllumiNative.
-“It used to be, ‘This would be almost impossible, this would be millions and millions of dollars’ — all the things the teams traditionally have thrown up as these barriers and these excuses.
-Now we have two major teams who have gone through this, and literally thousands of schools across the country.
+“It’s incredibly frustrating,” said Crystal Echo Hawk, CEO of advocacy group IllumiNative.
+“It used to be, ‘This would be almost impossible; this would be millions and millions of dollars’ — all the things the teams traditionally have thrown up as these barriers and these excuses.
+Now we have two major teams who have gone through this and literally thousands of schools across the country.
 The time is now. … It’s just really mind-boggling to watch Atlanta really dig in on this.”

-Major League Baseball Commissioner Rob Manfred made MLB’s stance clear with comments in Houston ahead of Game 1 on Tuesday night, saying baseball is marketed locally and the sport must align itself with the preferences of local consumers.
-He said the Braves, who are facing the Houston Astros in the World Series, have done a “phenomenal job” of outreach to local Native American communities, the largest of which supports the Braves financially and culturally.
+Commissioner Rob Manfred made MLB’s stance clear with comments ahead of Game 1 against the Houston Astros on Tuesday, saying baseball is marketed locally and the sport must align itself with the preferences of local consumers.
+He said the Braves have done a “phenomenal job” of outreach to local Native American communities, the largest of which supports the Braves financially and culturally.

 “The Native American community in that region is wholly supportive of the Braves’ program, including the chop,” Manfred said.
 “For me, that’s kind of the end of the story.”

 The Eastern Band of Cherokee Indians, the largest local tribe in the Atlanta region, has a long-standing relationship with the Braves, Principal Chief Richard Sneed said.
-It once manufactured tourist items such as tomahawks and bow and arrows, which it sold to the Braves to peddle at souvenir stands.
+It once manufactured tourist items such as tomahawks and bows and arrows, which it sold to the Braves to offer at souvenir stands.
 As revenue from its ownership of a casino pulled the tribe out of poverty, its relationship with the Braves changed.
 It is now a corporate sponsor.

-The Braves declined to make anyone available for comment on its name, though the team emphasized its efforts to connect with Native Americans in the area and honor them with exhibits around Truist Park.
+The Braves declined to make anyone available for comment on the name but emphasized their efforts to connect with Native Americans in the area and honor them with exhibits at Truist Park.

-Sneed viewed the relationship with the team as “a platform” to tell the story of Cherokee culture.
-In July, the Braves held an Eastern Band of Cherokee Indians Night, where Sneed said tribal elders were treated “like royalty.”
-This year, the Braves sold T-shirts with a word that translated roughly to “ballplayer” in Cherokee syllabary, and the proceeds supported the Eastern Band’s language immersion program.
+Sneed viewed his tribe’s relationship with the team as “a platform” to tell the story of Cherokee culture.
+In July, the Braves held Eastern Band of Cherokee Indians Night at Truist Park, where Sneed said tribal elders were treated “like royalty.”
+This year, the Braves sold T-shirts with a word that translated roughly to “ballplayer” in Cherokee syllabary; the proceeds supported the tribe’s language immersion program.

-This week, Sneed said the chop is inoffensive and that focusing on it distracts from the litany of long-standing and complex issues facing Indian Country: extreme poverty, unemployment, educational gaps and substance abuse.
-Sneed respects those within the Native community who see the chop as problematic but bristles at outsiders who are “offended on our behalf.”
+This week, Sneed said the chop is inoffensive and that focusing on it distracts from the long-standing and complex issues facing Native Americans: extreme poverty, unemployment, educational gaps and substance abuse.
+Sneed said he respects those in the Native American community who see the chop as problematic but bristles at outsiders who are “offended on our behalf.”
 The mascot of the local Cherokee high school, Sneed said, is the Braves.
 He views the name as a respectful symbol of strength and courage.

 “If we’re angry about something, you’re going to know it,” Sneed said.
 “There are so many larger issues that need to be addressed.
 This is a minor thing.”